-The first thing to know is that winter frosts are not a problem for fruit trees.
+The first thing you need to know is that winter frosts are not a problem for fruit trees.

 When is frost a problem for your fruit trees?